2022 6 Hours of Fuji: Hour 6

+The No. 33 was the first leading GTE Am car to pit, while the No. 85 stopped last after completing three additional laps.
+The No. 85 took less fuel and received new tyres before Frey began pursuing the No. 33, driven by Sørensen, which held a 36-second lead.
+The strategy was unsuccessful, and the No. 85 finished one lap behind the No. 33.

 With 4 minutes to go the #9 Prema would come into the pits - followed by the #38 Jota a minute later - the fuel saving strategy wouldn't work out for them, as the #31 goes past the #38 during its stop, establishing a 10-second lead and a certain victory, as their stop from around 40 minutes ago made sure that they have enough fuel to cross the line.

 The #93 Peugeot would make it back to the rear of the LMH field, 4 laps behind the Alpine which is a further 2 laps behind the #7, with a one-minute deficit to the leading #8 as it enters the final lap.
 Toyota would dominate the weekend with their superior BoP and a very consistent performance throughout the race - the #8 in the hands of Hirakawa crossing the line in 1st with a 1m08s lead to its teammate, which struggled in terms of setup, losing out on pace.
 LMP2 was a show between WRT, Jota and Prema for the top spots - the #31 and #38 exchanging leads throughout the few pit cycles, with the latter two gambling it with a fuel strategy that wouldn't pay off - the #9 would drop to 6th by the chequered flag, while the #38, 21 seconds behind the winning #31, would occupy the remaining 2 podium spots with its #28 sister car.
 Porsche had no answer to the Ferraris' pace in GTEPro after getting overtaken in the first hours, the #92 eventually finishing half a minute behind the leading Ferrari duo.
 Corvette would be the unlucky team for the race, as their BoP hit following Monza and early issues in the race left them out of the fight, a lap down, together with the penalty affected #91 behind the podium sitters.
 Calado and PierGuidi would be the leaders for the GTEPro drivers' championship, with a 12pt gap to Estre and Christensen going into Bahrain.
 In GTEAm, the #33, superior on pace, would take the win with the #85 and #777 following on the podium.